IBM-Cloud/Scalable-web-app-node/terraform/README.md

 ### Step 1: Create an IBM Cloud Schematics workspace

-Click one of the following options for the cluster deployment and toolchain pipeline type.
+Click one of the following options for the cluster deployment target and toolchain pipeline type.
 This action takes you to the "Create a Schematics Workspace" page.
 Complete the required fields on that page, and then click **Create**.

 > **Note:** Based on which option you select, the corresponding Terraform template from this repository is automatically imported into the new workspace.
 The Terraform engine version will be v0.12.